Elizaongwz/DSA4264/README.md

    npm install # if you are running for the first time npm run start
    ```
+### Development service
+1. To reset the map, simply refresh the page

 ## API Endpoints
 | Method    | Endpoint          | Request Body  | Response |
 |:------------:|:------------:|:------------:|:------------:|